Arteom26/Converter-Application/README.md

-Good news!
-Mac OS Binaries have been released.
+Windows MSI installers have been released

 This application's goal is to be able to convert the most popular currencies, weights, and other things.